 Taking Our Expertise Into Our Homes and Beyond the Dinner Table

 I don’t just work at Nurture Life—I bring our meals into my home.
-As a mom with a young daughter, I had the opportunity to raise her on Nurture Life, leading her through all three of our baby food stages and into our toddler meals.
+As a mom with a young daughter, I had the opportunity to raise her on Nurture Life, leading her through our baby food stages and into our toddler meals.
 I know that I’m setting her up for a lifetime of loving nutritious food as much as I do.

 This mission to develop healthy eaters extends far beyond my daughter and any single breakfast, lunch or dinner.
 We’re aiming to create a positive change in childhood health for an entire generation.